North American F-86 Sabre: 1971 Civil conflict and subsequent Indo-Pakistani war

-In East Pakistan, the F-86Es of the Tail Choppers took active part in several CAS and COIN missions against Mukti Bahini militants and irregular Indian forces.
+In East Pakistan, the F-86Es of the Tail Choppers took active part in several close air support and counterinsurgency missions against Mukti Bahini militants and irregular Indian forces.

 On 15 April 1971, a formation of four Sabres led by Flight Lt.
-Abbas Khattak strafed and rocketed many rebel strongholds at Bhairab Bazar to support the Pakistan Army's efforts in re-capturing food stocks and silos from the Mukti-Bahini militants.
+Abbas Khattak strafed and rocketed many rebel strongholds at Bhairab Bazar to support the Pakistan Army's efforts in recapturing food stocks and silos from the Mukti-Bahini militants.

 On 26 April 1971, Flight Lt.
-Abbass led another Sabre formation at Patuakhali where surviving rebels had regrouped after facing a defeat at Barisal by the hands of the Army.
-The Sabres struck several rebel strongpoints to soften up resistance after which SSG units were inserted via Mi-8s to clear out the area.
+Abbass led another Sabre formation at Patuakhali, where surviving rebels had regrouped after facing a defeat at Barisal by the Army.
+The Sabres struck several rebel strongpoints to soften up resistance, after which Special Services Group units were inserted via Mi-8s to clear out the area.

-On the Western Front, F-86Es and F-86Fs from various PAF squadrons played a vital role in backing the Pakistan Army's counter attacks at several sectors with Air support.
+On the Western Front, F-86Es and F-86Fs from various PAF squadrons played a vital role in backing the Pakistan Army's counterattacks at several sectors with air support.

-At Shakargarh and Marala sectors, PAF F-86F/Es from the No. 17, No. 18 and 26 Squadrons alongside Shenyang F-6s took part in air support missions backing Pakistan's I Strike Corps counter attacks against the Indian army's I Corps.
-Although ill-equipped for anti-tank roles, the Sabres were modified to carry general purpose bombs in an effort to provide as much effective air support as possible.
+At Shakargarh and Marala sectors, PAF F-86F/Es from the No. 17, No. 18, and 26 Squadrons alongside Shenyang F-6s took part in air-support missions backing Pakistan's I Strike Corps counterattacks against the Indian army's I Corps.
+Although ill-equipped for antitank roles, the Sabres were modified to carry general-purpose bombs to provide as much effective air support as possible.

-In the Battle of Chamb, F-86Fs from No. 26 Squadron "Black Spiders" and F-86Es from No. 18 Squadron supported Iftikhar Janjua's forces in capturing Chumb flying 146 air support sorties.
-At one point, the Indian Army suffered a major blow at Akhnur when Sabres from No. 18 Squadron destroyed their ammunition dumps.
+In the Battle of Chamb, F-86Fs from No. 26 Squadron "Black Spiders" and F-86Es from No. 18 Squadron supported Iftikhar Janjua's forces in capturing Chumb flying 146 air-support sorties.
+At one point, the Indian Army suffered a major blow at Akhnur, when Sabres from No. 18 Squadron destroyed their ammunition dumps.

 At Sulemanki, F-86Es of No. 17 Squadron "Tigers" flew 55 CAS sorties in support of the IV Corps offensive in which they claimed six Indian tanks and a number of military vehicles destroyed.

-At Thar, F-86E and Fs belonging to the No. 19 Squadron struck Indian army positions during their Close Air Support missions.
-In total, they destroyed eight Indian tanks and several military vehicles while also damaging two military trains.
+At Thar, F-86E and Fs belonging to the No. 19 Squadron struck Indian army positions during their close air support missions.
+In total, they destroyed eight Indian tanks and several vehicles, while also damaging two military trains.